kadena-io/pact/docs/pact-properties.md

 ```

 Now, when we use `verify` to check all properties in this module, Pact's
-property checker points out that it's able to falsify the mass conservation
+property checker points out that it's able to falsify the positive balance
-property by passing in an `amount` of `-1`.
-Let's fix that, and try again:
+invariant by passing in an `amount` of `-1` (when the balance is `0`).
+In this
+case it's actually possible for the "sender" to steal money from anyone else by
+tranferring a negative amount.
+Let's fix that by enforcing `(> amount 0)`, and
+try again:

 ```lisp
 (defun transfer (from:string to:string amount:integer)